sillydrycoder/TestMailHelper/README.md

         namespace='your_namespace'
     )

-    # Get list of emails
+    # Get a list of emails
     emails = client.get_emails_list()
     print("Email List:")
     for email in emails: